 About The Project

-In recognition of the 30th anniversary of the 1995 Dayton Peace Accords (DPA), the Association for Diplomatic Studies and Training (ADST) is recording, transcribing, and sharing 20 new oral histories with U.S. and foreign officials involved in the 1995 negotiations and subsequent DPA implementation.
-ADST will combine these interviews with excerpts from oral histories already in its own archive and accounts from the State Department’s 1990s Dayton History Project to create a web-based DPA oral history anthology that will serve as an educational resource for those examining the complexities of peace negotiations or searching for approaches to addressing today’s conflicts.
+To commemorate the 30th anniversary of the 1995 Dayton Peace Accords (DPA), the Association for Diplomatic Studies and Training (ADST) has collected oral histories with U.S. and foreign officials involved in the 1995 negotiations and subsequent DPA implementation.
+ADST has combined these interviews with excerpts from oral histories already in its own archive and accounts from the State Department’s 1990s Dayton History Project to create a comprehensive web-based DPA oral history anthology.
+Often cited as a model for peacemaking, the history of the DPA remains an intriguing part of U.S. diplomatic history.

 U.S. Foreign Service: Notable Lessons Learned From The Dayton Peace Accords